A welcome email is essential for any online business, and we’re here to help you with effective welcome email examples.

-To start, download our welcome email worksheet below and follow along.
+To start, view our welcome email worksheet below, and follow along.

-In each example below, I’ll analyze the sender's strategies using the five Ws: who, what, where, when, why.
+To help inspire you, we’ve rounded up some of our favorite tried-and-true welcome emails.
+In each example below, we’ll analyze the sender’s strategies using the five Ws: who, what, where, when, why.

-Now let’s dig into new insights and what exactly you should do when writing your own welcome email, with these examples.
+Additionally, you can also get ideas and inspiration for email design by comparing their different approaches.
+Now, let’s dig into new insights and what exactly you should do when writing your own email, with these top welcome email examples.

 Takeaway: Writing style